The Farnsworth House Inn: Ownership

 The land the inn was built on was previously owned by Reverend Alexander Dobbins, who subdivided a larger estate for the purpose of selling it.
 John F. McFarlane purchased the land and is stated to be the first recorded owner of the home.
 Portions of the house are said to be dated to the early 1800s and is claimed to have been built in 1810, but the exact date is unclear.
 McFarlane owned the home until his death in 1851, at which point it became the property of the Bank of Gettysburg.

 From 1918 to 1958, the property was owned by George Black and was known as the Sleepy Hollow Lodge.
 During the Civil War, the property was owned by Harvy D. Sweney and his family.
 In 1972, the house was renamed in honor of Brigadier General Elon J. Farnsworth by current owner, Mr. Loring Shultz, and remains a bed & breakfast.
-The current owners claim that General Lewis Armistead was brought to and treated at the home before dying on July 5, but this is historically inaccurate as he was brought to the George Spangler Farm where he died.
+The current owners claim that General Lewis Armistead was brought to and treated at the home before dying on July 5, but this is historically debatable as other reports state he was brought to the George Spangler Farm where he died.